1. The fitout process and framework

 - Legislative compliance is mandatory.
 It is the responsibility of the design and documentation consultant to achieve compliance with legislation such as the Building Act 1975, the Commonwealth Disability Discrimination Act 1992, the Queensland Anti-Discrimination Act 1991 and the Queensland Workplace Health and Safety Act 1995.
 It is the responsibility of agencies to facilitate compliance by acknowledging legislative requirements in project briefs.

 - Compliance with government policy is also mandatory unless formal exemption is obtained or written approval is obtained to vary policy requirements.
-Advice from EPW should be sought if policy variation is under consideration in relation to office fitout projects.
+Advice from HLGPPW should be sought if policy variation is under consideration in relation to office fitout projects.

 - Agencies and consultants should comply with best practice in relation to office fitout projects.
 Best practice includes achieving consistency with standards, procedures and benchmarks approved by the Government Office Accommodation Committee (now known as Deputy Directors-General Accommodation Group).
-When special requirements that may not be consistent with guidelines and/or benchmarks are proposed, agencies should consult with EPW to obtain advice as to whether formal endorsement of the variation by a Director-General or CEO is needed.
-EPW has also developed supporting documents to promote and support best practice in office fitout design and will also provide expert, best practice advice on request.
+When special requirements that may not be consistent with guidelines and/or benchmarks are proposed, agencies should consult with HLGPPW to obtain advice as to whether formal endorsement of the variation by a Director-General or CEO is needed.
+HLGPPW has also developed supporting documents to promote and support best practice in office fitout design and will also provide expert, best practice advice on request.

 The objectives of the Queensland Procurement Policy are applicable to all office fitout projects.
 These objectives are to: